-Sections: This course is divided into 7 sections, each approximately 2 weeks long.
+Sections: This course is divided into 7 sections.
 The sections, along with release and due dates are listed in the course schedule.
 In addition to the 7 sections there is one additional worksheet and a final exam that can be used to replace your lowest score on the worksheet and exam.

-Schedule: The sections will open on a Monday, with the Worksheet due the following Wednesday.
-On that Wednesday the Exam for the section will open and will be due on Friday of the same week.
+Schedule: All sections will open on the first day of class, you may access the assignments at any time, but there are set due dates for the worksheets and exams.
 All assignments are due at 11:59pm on the date listed in the syllabus.
 More information on the exams will be posted as the release date approaches.

 Worksheets: Worksheets and Exams are distributed through Blackboard and Connect.
 You may enter either system to access the assessments.
 The Worksheets are not timed and you have the opportunity to exit the assignment and reenter.
 You will have two attempts for each worksheet.
 Each worksheet will be worth 20 points, for a total of 140 points or 28.3% of your final grade.
-The course contract completed at the start of the semester is worth 5 points or 1% of your final grade.
-Exams: Exams are timed, based on the number of questions and whether any questions require calculations.
-You will only have one attempt to complete an exam.
-When clicking on the exam, both in Black-
+The course contract completed at the start of the semester is worth 5 points or